Zimbra-Community/shared-mailbox-toolkit/README.md

 ### CLI Commands
 Installed in /usr/local/sbin an can be run as user `zimbra`:
-* subzim: Share an entire mailbox with another mailbox (root share).
+* `subzim`: Share an entire mailbox with another mailbox (root share).
-* unsubzim: Revoke share created by subzim command (revoke root share).
+* `unsubzim`: Revoke share created by subzim command (revoke root share).
-* personagen: Generate personas/identities for all aliasses of an account.
+* `personagen`: Generate personas/identities for all aliasses of an account.
-* removeshares: Revoke all shares from an account.
+* `removeshares`: Revoke all shares from an account.
 One can use this for managing people going into a different department, or in case the web UI fail to load due to sharing bugs.

 ### License